Time Management Strategies

 4. Automate

-Are you repeating emails - time to explore the world of email automation and autoresponders.
+If you're repeating emails, explore the world of email automation and autoresponders.

-Completing the same tasks multiple times a day - it might be time to explore an automated system or outsourcing.
+If you're doing the same tasks multiple times a day, consider automated systems or outsourcing.

 5. Take regular breaks

-This may the last thing you would expect to find in an article sharing time management tips, however taking a break is key to staying fresh, focused and productive.
+This might be the last thing you'd expect in a list of time management strategies—but taking a break is essential to staying fresh, focused, and productive.

-Schedule your breaks where possible and TAKE THEM!
+Schedule your breaks where possible—and actually take them.

 Do you have a favourite time management tip?
 I'd love to hear it!
-You can reach me at [email protected]
+You can reach me here.